Zoloft PPHN Attorney: Lawsuit Settlement Criteria and Eligibility Review

 What is PPHN and how is it diagnosed?

-Persistent Pulmonary Hypertension of the Newborn (PPHN) is a serious condition where a newborn's pulmonary vascular resistance remains elevated after birth, causing right-to-left shunting and severe hypoxemia.
-Diagnosis involves clinical assessment and echocardiography to confirm pulmonary hypertension and exclude congenital heart disease.
+Persistent Pulmonary Hypertension of the Newborn (PPHN) is a serious condition where a newborn's pulmonary vascular resistance remains elevated after birth, causing severe hypoxemia.
+Diagnosis is confirmed by echocardiography showing pulmonary hypertension and ruling out other causes of cyanosis.

 How does Zoloft exposure relate to PPHN risk?

-What are the settlement criteria in Zoloft PPHN lawsuits?
+What are the key legal criteria for a Zoloft PPHN lawsuit?

 Does submitting information create an attorney-client relationship?